dodgyone23/plu-ts-docs/src/language/values/aliases.md

 >
 > to make clear the distinction you define an alias of the `string` type to be the `Name` type

-We define new aliases using the `palias` ts function
+We define new aliases using the `palias` ts function:

 ```ts
 const Age = palias( int );
 ```
-now we have a new type to represent specifically Ages.
+Now we have a new type to specfically represent ages.

-to get a term of the aliased type you can use the `from` static method of the class you got from calling `palias`
+To get a term of the aliased type you can use the `from` static method of the class you got from calling `palias`:
 ```ts
 const someAge: Term<typeof Age> = Age.from( pInt(18) );
 ```